 In addition, other legislative changes have been proposed and adopted since the PPACA was enacted.
-In August 2011, then President Obama signed into law the Budget Control Act of 2011, as amended, which, among other things, included aggregate reductions to Medicare payments to providers of 2% per fiscal year, which began in 2013 and, following passage of subsequent legislation, including the BBA, will continue through 2030 unless additional Congressional action is taken.
-However, COVID-19 relief legislation suspended the 2% Medicare sequester from May 1, 2020 through March 31, 2021.
+In August 2011, then President Obama signed into law the Budget Control Act of 2011, as amended, which, among other things, included aggregate reductions to Medicare payments to providers of 2% per fiscal year, which began in 2013 and, following passage of subsequent legislation, including the BBA, will continue through 2031 unless additional Congressional action is taken.
+However, COVID-19 relief legislation suspended the 2% Medicare sequester from May 1, 2020 through March 31, 2022.
+Under current legislation, the actual reduction in Medicare payments will vary from 1% in 2022 to up to 3% in the final fiscal year of this sequester.
+Additionally, on March 11, 2021,

+President Biden signed the American Rescue Plan Act of 2021 into law, which eliminates the statutory Medicaid drug rebate cap, currently set at 100% of a drug's average manufacturer price, for single source and innovator multiple source drugs, beginning January 1, 2024.
 In January 2013, the American Taxpayer Relief Act of 2012 was enacted and, among other things, reduced Medicare payments to several providers and increased the statute of limitations period for the government to recover overpayments to providers from three to five years.
 These and other healthcare reform initiatives may result in additional reductions in Medicare and other healthcare funding.